stef/libopaque/python/README.md

 pub, sec = opaque.CreateCredentialRequest(password)
 ```
 the user should hold onto `sec` securely until step 3 of the protocol.
+`pub` needs to be passed to the server running step2

 ### step2: server responds to credential request